Explore the Application Network

 - Visibility and security

 - Availability and resiliency

-They are building the foundation of an application network—a seamless framework of applications, data, and devices connected by APIs.
-Businesses with application networks have a plug-and-play repository of assets that they can use in an agile way.
+They are building the foundation of an application network—a seamless framework of applications, data, and devices.
+Businesses with application networks rely on a plug-and-play repositories of internally and externally-provided assets that they can use in an agile way.

 There are a lot of terms to keep track of!
 Here’s a handy table to help you keep some major concepts straight and top of mind.